Parcoblatta uhleriana: Description

 The male Parcoblatta uhleriana is a mostly uniform pale brownish-yellow, with slightly darker tegmina (outer forewings).
 It is relatively slender, with a broad head, and brownish stripe from the middle of its eyes downward.
 Its pronotum (the shield behind its head) is subelliptical (nearly elliptical), widest at the middle, and rounded angles.

 The female of the species coloration is more variable, but is usually a shining blackish-brown, and sometimes a dark reddish-brown except its abdomen.
 Most of the legs, and the edges of the tegmina, are a chestnut brown.
 It is broader, with a wider head, than the male.
 Its pronotum is suborbicular (nearly round), widest near the base.
 Tegmina at most reach the second abdominal segment, and its wings are rudimentary.

 Females are readily distinguished from allied species by their short, separated tegmina and shining black color, while males are more difficult to separate from P. fulvescens and P. virginica.

 The ootheca (egg case) is typically 3.4–3.5 mm wide, and variously reported as ranging from 6–9 mm long.
 It has a row of small, well-spaced conical projections which set it apart as "an entirely different type from that known for any other species of the genus".

 Distribution

-The distribution of the species is limited to the Ontario, Canada and the eastern United States, including Alabama, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, Pennsylvania, Tennessee, and Virginia.
+The distribution of the species is limited to the Ontario, Canada and the eastern United States, including Alabama, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, South Carolina, Pennsylvania, Tennessee, and Virginia.